shivekchhabra/ricebowl/README.md

 	pip install ricebowl

-and import and use.
+and import and use after having a look at the documentation

-"preprocessing.py" contains functions for generalised preprocessing of data in the form of data frames and "images" allow for generalised processing of images as a dataset.

-Machine Learning models will be added in the next release.